-Nearly 25 years ago, it was the sleepiness and crackly, dry skin that first alerted me something was wrong.
-Not diabetes, as I’d already been living with type 1 for close to a decade at that time.
+Three decades ago, when I was a teenager, it was the sleepiness and crackly, dry skin that first alerted me something was wrong.
+Not just type 1 diabetes (T1D), as I’d already been living with that for close to a decade at the time.

 No, these symptoms were different.